Philipp137/Philipp137.github.io/index.markdown

 ---

 ## About Me
-I am a computational physicist located in Marseille, interested in various fields of mathematical physics and numerical analysis.
+I am a computational physicist located in Marseille, interested in applying modern data-science techniques to physics.
 I like to dive with one breath and make music with my friends.

 ### Characteristics: